mbernste/mbernste.github.io/_pages/about.md

   - /about.html
 ---

 I am a computational scientist excited by the challenge of transforming the world's vast and growing collections of high-dimensional genomics data into insights that drive progress in human health.
-Currently, I am Principal Computational Scientist at [Cellular Intelligence](https://www.cellularintelligence.com) where I develop computational approaches for deciphering cell signaling patterns that control cell differentiation in development.
+Currently, I am Principal Machine Learning Scientist at [Cellular Intelligence](https://www.cellularintelligence.com) where I develop computational approaches for deciphering cell signaling patterns that control cell differentiation in development.

 Prior to Cellular Intelligence, I was Staff Scientist, Machine Learning at [Stellaromics](https://www.stellaromics.com) where I developed computational and machine learning approaches for converting raw, terabyte-scale bio-imaging data into spatial gene expression information.
 In addition, I developed deep generative machine learning models that simulated raw imaging data that we used to test and benchmark our computational methods.